What is Dual Enrollment?

 - Dual Credit is a postsecondary course or a high school course aligned to a postsecondary course that is taught at the high school by high school faculty for high school credit.
 Students are able to receive postsecondary credit by successfully completing the course, plus passing the assessment developed and/or recognized by the granting postsecondary institution.
 The institution will grant the credit upon enrollment of the student.

-Can Fast Forward students take online courses?
+Can Dual Enrollment students take online courses?

 You must apply for the grant online at the Tennessee Student Assistance Corporation (TSAC) web site.
 You can find the application here.